pilight/pilight/README.md

 This filter only costs about $1 and works absolutely perfect.
 All components are commonly used and can be found on ebay or at a local DIY shops.<br />
 <img src="http://i.imgur.com/yRp532m.jpg" alt="Low-pass filter" title="Low-pass filter" border="0" />
 <hr>
-This new code uses lirc for the interaction with the hardware.
-The advantage is that we can now use reliable existing code to build the 433.92Mhz programs on.
-The downside is that this new code is not entirely standalone.
+With this new code you can choose to use a lirc kernel module or plain GPIO interaction.
+To use the lirc kernel module uncomment this line in the `libs/settings.h`:<br />
+` * #define USE_LIRC`<br />
+to this:<br />
+`#define USE LIRC`<br />
+Those who are not using a low-pass filter are adviced to use this code with the lirc kernel module.
-To control the new receiver, you have to have the lirc_rpi kernel module loaded.
+The downside of using the lirc kernel module is that this it is not entirely standalone, because you have to have the lirc_rpi kernel module loaded.
 This kernel module is shipped with the standard raspberry pi kernel.
 To load this module, just run:
 ```
 modprobe lirc_rpi